-Cut the butternut squash in half and scrape out the seeds (hint – I use a grapefruit spoon and it makes the process so much easier!).
+- Preheat oven to 425°F (218°C).
+Cut the butternut squash in half and scrape out the seeds.
 Cut away the skin and dice into bite-sized pieces.

-As the squash cooks, wash the kale and remove any large stems.
+- Meanwhile, mince the garlic.
+Wash the kale and remove any large stems.
 Tear the leaves into bite-sized pieces and set aside.

-Warm the remaining oil in a large skillet, and sautee the garlic and mustard seeds until fragrant, about 3 minutes.
+- Optional: Drain any excess grease, leaving about 1-2 tablespoons in the skillet.
+Saute the garlic and mustard seeds until fragrant, about 3 minutes.

-Stir in the kale and allow to cook together for about 5 minutes.
-The kale will be bright green and tender.
+- Slice the kielbasa into smaller pieces and add to the skillet.
+Stir in the kale and allow it all to cook together for about 5 minutes, just until the kale turns bright green and tender.

-Stir in the cooked squash and season to taste with salt and pepper.
+- Stir in the cooked squash.
+Season to taste with salt and pepper and serve.

 - This recipe is written for raw kielbasa sausage.
 If you’re using pre-cooked kielbasa (many stores sell it fully cooked), shorten the cook time.
 You only need to cook it until it’s warmed through and beginning to get crispy.